4LONG BEACH LOSERS RULES

 QUESTION: I am a team captain for a team.
 What do I need to do?

-QUESTION: I am a team captain who has already registered my team name.
+QUESTION: I am a team captain.
 Do I need to register as a participant?

 ANSWER: Yes, all participants must register and have his/her own Participant ID.